scsm-ua/kirtan-guide-en/songs/krishna-hoite-chatur-mukha.md

     tā̐ra priya mano’ bhīṣṭa  sthāpane sadāsacheṣṭa bhakti sundara śrī govinda nāma ei paramparā dhana     sabe gaura-nijajana tā̐dera uchiṣṭe mora kāma

-He who is a very dear disciple of that Śrīla Śrīdhar Dev-Goswāmī Mahārāj, and who is establishing his di- vine conception, and who is fulfilling his desire continu- ously, he is Śrīla Bhakti Sundar Govinda Dev-Goswāmī.
+He who is a very dear disciple of that Śrīla Śrīdhar Dev-Goswāmī Mahārāj, and who is establishing his divine conception, and who is fulfilling his desire continuously, he is Śrīla Bhakti Sundar Govinda Dev-Goswāmī.
 This is our grand preceptorial line and all of them are very dear to Śrī Chaitanya Mahāprabhu.
 My sustenance is their remn ∂ ants alone. > ∂